Jennifer C. Munoz Pareja, M.D.

 Dr. Munoz Pareja is an Associate Professor in the Division of Pediatric Critical Care and The Miami Project to Cure Paralysis.
 She obtained her medical degree from Universidad del Norte in Colombia and completed her pediatric residency at Nicklaus Children’s Hospital in Miami, FL.
 Following that, she pursued a pediatric critical care fellowship at Massachusetts General Hospital, Harvard Medical School.

 Dr. Munoz’s research primarily centers around the utilization of brain biomarkers to aid in the diagnosis and prognosis of brain injury response and recovery following trauma and various neurological conditions in the intensive care unit.
-Additionally, she holds the role of Associate Program Director of the Pediatric Critical Care fellowship program at Holtz Children’s Hospital.
+Additionally, she serves as the Emergency Neurological Life Support (ENLS) chair for the Neurocritical Care Society (NCS) and the President Elect for the Pediatric Neurocritical Care Research Group (PNCRG).

 Moreover, Dr. Munoz demonstrates a strong commitment to delivering high-quality healthcare to underserved populations.
-She actively participates in multiple international organizations dedicated to providing optimal critical care to children worldwide.
+She actively participates in multiple international organizations dedicated to providing optimal neurocritical care to children worldwide.

 Biomarkers in Acute Brain Injury